 KNITTING, MAKE · March 18, 2019

-Free bunny knitting pattern you’ll love – how to knit a bunny rabbit baby – free pattern and step by step tutorial.
+Knit a bunny: free rabbit knitting pattern you’ll love and step by step tutorial.

 If you’re looking for easter crafts ideas, I have just the thing!
 Claire has kindly shared her free easter bunny pattern to knit a baby bunny with all the details you need to make one yourself.
 Or make a whole family of them and fill your home with adorable knitted loveliness!
-As free easter knitting patterns go this one has to be my absolute favourite!
+As free easter knitting patterns go this one has to be my absolute favourite and is perfect for popping into Easter baskets as great gifts!
+The pattern contains all the info you need including needle sizes, and yarn recommendations to make your toy bunny stuffie just like Claire’s!
+She talks you through all you need to know about getting the stuffed softie animal shape of a bunny just right!
+Happy knitting!

 How to knit an easter bunny.
 Click through for easy step by step tutorial and free knitting patter to make a knitted easter bunny rabbit.
 Click through to get tips and all the info you need to make your own #easterbunny #knittingpattern #knittingideas #easter #bunnyrabbits #tutorial #freeknittingpattern #frombritainwithlove

-Simple to make, and probably the cutest baby bunny pattern out there, why not have a go yourself?
+Simple to make, and probably the cutest baby bunny pattern out there, why not have a go at this cute bunny softie yourself?
 I’d love to see how you get on and to discover your creative ideas.
 I’ve shared some helpful step by step images and video tutorial by Claire as well as her top tips for getting the look just right.
 The pattern is free to download just below Claire’s tips.
-There are also lots of other links to other patterns of Claire’s you might enjoy making.
+There are also lots of other links to blog post content and other easy knitting pattern ideas of Claire’s and more that you might enjoy making.
 Enjoy!
 X

 knit a bunny rabbit